Marek Suchý

-Marek Suchý (born 29 March 1988) is a Czech professional footballer who plays as a centre-back for Mladá Boleslav and former captain of the Czech Republic national team.
+Marek Suchý (born 29 March 1988) is a Czech professional footballer who plays as a centre-back for Slavia Prague B and former captain of the Czech Republic national team.

 Club career

 Slavia, Spartak

 Primarily a centre-back capable of performing defensive midfield roles, Suchý featured in Slavia's senior team since 2005.
 Although he was linked with Rangers as well as other teams in England, France and Germany in summer 2008, he stayed at Slavia.
 On 24 November 2009, he was loaned out to FC Spartak Moscow for one year with an option to buy for €3.5 Million.
 Spartak later exercised the option.